Lessig2016/canvas/README.md

-# Lessigram
+# Canvas

-Assignment: build a Facebook/Twitter integration to allow a user to add the Lessig flag icon or Lessig's glasses to their avatar.

-Bonus points:

-  * A mobile app
-  * A portal site for viewing/liking/sharing
+Assignment: build a mobile application for canvassing at scale.

 ## Code of Conduct